IQSS/dataverse/doc/sphinx-guides/source/developers/intro.rst

 If you are a developer who wants to make use of Dataverse APIs, please see the :doc:`/api/index`.
 If you have front-end UI questions, please see the :doc:`/style/index`.

 If you are a sysadmin who likes to code, you may be interested in hacking on installation scripts mentioned in the :doc:`/installation/index`.
-We validate the installation scripts with :doc:`/developers/tools` such as `Vagrant <http://vagrantup.com>`_.
+We validate the installation scripts with :doc:`/developers/tools` such as `Vagrant <http://vagrantup.com>`_ and Docker (see the :doc:`containers` section).

 Related Projects
 ----------------